trepmal/mini-loops/readme.txt

 == Screenshots ==

-1.
+1. Widget Options
-2.
+2. Sample Format 1 (see Other Notes)
+3. Sample Format 2 (see Other Notes)
+4. Sample Format 3 (see Other Notes)

 == Other Notes ==

 Explanation of options:

-** Title: ** Your recent posts widget's title on your sidebar.
+**Title:** Your recent posts widget's title on your sidebar.

-** Title Link: ** The page the title should link to.
+**Title Link:** The page the title should link to.

-** Number of Posts: ** Number of posts to be displayed
+**Number of Posts:** Number of posts to be displayed

-** Post Offset: ** Number of posts to skip before displaying the list
+**Post Offset:** Number of posts to skip before displaying the list

-** Post Type: ** Post type to display
+**Post Type:** Post type to display

-** Post Status: **Post status to display.
+**Post Status:** Post status to display.
 Primarily useful to show upcoming (future) posts.
 But be creative!

-** Order By: ** What order the posts should be displayed in
+**Order By:** What order the posts should be displayed in

-** Order: ** Ascending (good for order by title) or Descending (good for order by date)
+**Order:** Ascending (good for order by title) or Descending (good for order by date)

-** Show posts in reverse order? ** Perhaps you want the 3 most recent posts, but you want the oldest of those to be displayed first.
+**Show posts in reverse order?** Perhaps you want the 3 most recent posts, but you want the oldest of those to be displayed first.
 If so, check this.

-** Ignore sticky posts? ** I recommend ignoring, or the number of posts displayed may be inconsistent.
+**Ignore sticky posts?** I recommend ignoring, or the number of posts displayed may be inconsistent.

-** Categories: ** Comma separated list of category IDs to pull from.
+**Categories:** Comma separated list of category IDs to pull from.
 Use negative ID numbers to exclude a category.

-** Tags: ** Comma separated list of tag IDs to pull from.
+**Tags:** Comma separated list of tag IDs to pull from.
 Use negative ID numbers to exclude a tag.

-** Custom Taxonomies: ** A clunky way to support custom taxonomies.
+**Custom Taxonomies:** A clunky way to support custom taxonomies.
 To include terms 5, 6, 9 from taxonomy "Genre" do this:
 `genre=5,6,9`

-** Custom Fields: ** For listing posts that have certain meta data.
+**Custom Fields:** For listing posts that have certain meta data.
 To list posts that have a custom field 'favorite_color' with a value of 'blue' do this:
 `favorite_color=blue`

-** Exclude Posts: ** A comma separated list of post IDs to exclude.
+**Exclude Posts:** A comma separated list of post IDs to exclude.

-** Before Item: ** Text/HTML to insert before the post list
+**Before Item:** Text/HTML to insert before the post list

-** After Item: ** Text/HTML to insert after the post list
+**After Item:** Text/HTML to insert after the post list

-** Item Format =
+**Item Format:**
 HTML and shortcodes to format each item

 = Shortcodes =